 GDP per capita, consumption per capita and price level indices

-This article presents the most recent analysis of purchasing power parities and related economic indicators (gross domestic product (GDP) per capita, level of actual individual consumption (AIC) per capita, countries' price level indices) in the European Union (EU) and some other countries for 2014, 2015, 2016 and 2017, but focusing primarily on the latest reference year.
-The countries included in the comparison are the 28 EU Member States, three EFTA Member States (Iceland, Norway and Switzerland), five EU candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey) and one potential candidate (Bosnia and Herzegovina).
+This article presents the most recent analysis of purchasing power parities and related economic indicators (gross domestic product (GDP) per capita, level of actual individual consumption (AIC) per capita, countries' price level indices) in the European Union (EU) and the countries mentioned below for the years 2019, 2020 and 2021, focusing primarily on the latest reference year.
+The countries included in the comparison are the 27 EU Member States, three EFTA countries (Iceland, Norway and Switzerland), five EU candidate countries (Albania, Montenegro, North Macedonia, Serbia and Turkey) and one potential candidate country (Bosnia and Herzegovina).

-In 2017, Ireland recorded the second highest level of GDP per capita in the EU-28, at 81 % above the EU average, with only Luxembourg at a higher level.
-Bulgaria was the Member State with the lowest GDP per capita, at 51 % below the EU average.
+In 2021, Luxembourg and Ireland recorded the highest level of GDP per capita in the EU, at 177% and 120% above the EU average.
+Bulgaria was the Member State with the lowest GDP per capita, at 45% below the EU average.
 Levels of actual individual consumption were somewhat more homogeneous, but still showed significant differences across Europe.
-Luxembourg recorded the highest level of AIC per capita in the EU-28, at 32 % above the EU average, as well as the highest price level, at 40 % above the EU average.
+Luxembourg recorded the highest level of AIC per capita in the EU, at 46% above the EU average, as well as the highest price level, at 49% above the EU average.

 Relative volumes of GDP per capita